jackteng2010/emq-plugin-kafka/README.md

 emq_plugin_kafka
 ===================

-This is a kafka plugin for the EMQ broker.
+This is a template plugin for the EMQ broker.

 Plugin Config
 -------------